iiasa/Condor_run_R/README.md

 ## Function of submit scripts
 1. Bundle up the job files using 7-Zip.
-2. Seed the execute points (EPs) with the bundle.
+2. Seed the execution points (EPs) with the bundle.
    - Seeding jobs transfer the bundle once for each EP.
    - The EP cache the bundle for use by your jobs.
 3. Submit the jobs.